BrightBoost/learningjava/notes/topicsWeek7.md

 - START CAPSTONE

 ## What we're working on now
-- exercise page 29 workbook 6a
+- exercise page 58 workbook 6a
+- mini exercises on generics (maaike will push them in 5 mins or so)
 - time left? self evaluation

 ## Content debt